somecallmejosh/ux-engineering-portfolio/content/dev-notes/netlify-nuxt-form-troubleshooting.md

 Here's what I took away from the experience:

-- Use npm run generate, not npm run build, if you're using Nuxt 3 and Netlify Forms.
+- Use `npm run generate`, not npm run build, if you're using Nuxt 3 and Netlify Forms.
 (Seriously.
 Save yourself the headache.)
 - Plain HTML still rules for debugging weird Netlify issues.
 Strip it down and start simple.
 The <em>200 OK lie is real</em>.
 Just because your form submission looks fine doesn't mean Netlify is handling it.
 - Sometimes the answer is outside your component.
 Not everything is a Vue problem.
 Sometimes it's the deployment pipeline quietly ruining your day.
 - Be patient.
 Be methodical.
 Or at least stubborn.
 That works too.